power-watt/notes/machine-learning-resources.md

         * R and Matlab are bad for HPC applications - Because they are interpreted, high level languages
         * Python - depends on how you do it
         * Hardware accelerators, like GPUs, are great for HPC applications
-        * Any parallization done is great for HPC applications - Implement threading or use libraries such as MPI, CUDA, or BLAS
+        * Any parallelization done is great for HPC applications - Implement threading or use libraries such as MPI, CUDA, or BLAS
     * Ideally you would skip the storage step and stream your data into processing as it is captured
   * Visualization
     * Making the processed data in human readable form - charts, graphs, and heat maps